Names That Mean Green

 Names that mean green embody that color's qualities of youth, freshness, and the natural world.

-Along with Chloe and Hunter, other names with green meanings in the US Top 1000 include Daphne, Esme, India, Jade, Kelly, Laurel, Olive, and Silas.
-While not as common, green names such as Emerald, Fern, Forest, and Roscoe have been attracting more attention recently.
+Girl names that mean green in the US Top 1000 include Daphne, India, Jade, Kelly, Laurel, and Olive.
+While not as common, green names such as Emerald, Fern, and Irati have been trending recently.

 Origin: